 Dental care in pets is one of the most often overlooked aspects of health care.
 I've posted videos, blogs, and photos in the past, but it bears repeating.
 The bacteria that lies within the mouth spreads throughout the body via the bloodstream.
 Filtering organs like the heart valves, liver, and kidney tubules catch a lot of the bacteria as they stream through the organ.
 Bacteria become trapped and set up infections and inflammation, leading to mitral valve disease, liver disease, and kidney failure.
 The best form of dental care is daily brushing, just like you would do for yourself.
 Do not use human toothpaste or baking soda to perform this chore.
-I like coconut oil or natural products without chemicals and dyes.
+I like coconut oil or

 Feeding a species appropriate diet that is not loaded with carbohydrates will also help you in the battle to fight dental infection.
 Pets are not designed to eat a high carbohydrate load.
 Carbohydrates can actually promote dental decay because they break down into sugars.
 So the old myth that dry kibble is good for your pet's teeth is FALSE.